ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 ### Example

-*TBD*
+_TBD_

 ## Step 4: Refinement

 At this stage, we have much more content than we need.
-So, we need to refine the content to make it more concise and to the point.
+We need to refine the content to make it more concise and to the point.
 We go through these steps to do this:

 ### Audience's attention span